AI agent memory: in-context, episodic, semantic, procedural

 | Customer-facing production agent | All four | Hybrid: in-memory cache + vector DB + event log + rules files | $80+ |

-Cost tiers assume moderate usage (hundreds of queries per day) and exclude LLM token costs - only memory infrastructure.
+Costs assume moderate usage (hundreds of queries a day) and don't include LLM tokens, only memory infrastructure.

-One thing the table obscures: the $0 rows aren't free.
-Procedural memory stored in system prompts adds tokens to every call.
-A 2,000-token AGENTS.md file at 1,000 calls per day runs roughly $1-3 per day on Sonnet-class models - small, but not zero, and it compounds at scale.
-See the AI cost optimization guide if that math matters for your use case.
+One thing the table hides: the $0 rows aren't actually free.
+Procedural memory in the system prompt adds tokens to every single call.
+A 2,000-token AGENTS.md file at 1,000 calls a day runs roughly $1-3 a day on Sonnet-class models.
+Small.
+But not zero, and it compounds.
+The AI cost optimization guide digs into the math if that matters for your case.

-Start with the row that matches your agent today.
-Not where you think it's going in six months.
+Pick the row that matches the agent today.
+Not the one you think you'll need in six months.

-Each memory type maps to a different infrastructure layer.
-In-context runs in the request itself - a rolling buffer of recent messages, auto-truncated or summarized when it approaches the context limit.
-Episodic sits in an event log: structured records with timestamp + task + actions + outcome, embedded and indexed for retrieval.
+Each memory type lands on a different infrastructure layer.
+In-context lives inside the request: a rolling buffer of recent messages, auto-truncated or summarized when it gets close to the limit.
+Episodic sits in an event log, structured records of timestamp + task + actions + outcome, embedded and indexed so they can be retrieved.

-Semantic memory is a RAG pipeline - chunk your knowledge base, embed it, store it in a vector DB, retrieve by similarity at query time.
+Semantic memory is a RAG pipeline: chunk the knowledge base, embed it, store the vectors, retrieve by similarity at query time.
 Procedural lives in the system prompt or a version-controlled instruction file (AGENTS.md, SOUL.md), loaded before every inference and shaping every response.

 Snippet: rolling in-context memory with trim_messages

-In-context is the easiest to manage - no external infrastructure, just the context window curated before each call.
-In current LangChain (0.3.x), the legacy ConversationBufferMemory and ConversationChain are deprecated; the recommended pattern is to maintain a message list yourself and pass it through trim_messages before each call.
-For state that survives process restarts, layer this on top of LangGraph checkpointing (shown later in this article).
+In-context is the easiest layer to manage.
+No external infrastructure, just a context window curated before each call.
+In current LangChain (0.3.x), the legacy ConversationBufferMemory and ConversationChain classes are deprecated.
+The recommended pattern now: maintain the message list yourself and pass it through trim_messages before each invocation.
+For state that has to survive process restarts, layer this on top of LangGraph checkpointing (covered later).

 # LangChain 0.3.x - tested 2026-05-11